sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

     </figure>
 </figure>

+### Attach Counter-Clockwise (CCW) Motors

-7. Attach CCW motors to the bottom-left and top-right of the drone frame, using 2 black screws for each attachment.
+Attach CCW motors to the bottom-left and top-right of the drone frame, using 2 black screws for each attachment.

 <figure class="flow-subfigures">
     <figcaption>Attaching CCW Motors</figcaption>